LLMAgent

 Alongside prompt execution, LLMAgent also exposes a small set of interpretation helpers. interpretMessage() converts free-form user replies into constrained outcomes such as accept, cancel, update, or idea-like payloads, using heuristics first and the model second. resolveConfirmation() resolves ambiguous yes-or-no language into yes, no, or unclear together with a confidence value. detectIntents() classifies a request against a described skill space and requires a JSON result.
 These methods are important because they allow natural language to be turned into bounded operational signals rather than leaving every caller to parse conversational text independently.

 The third major responsibility is session creation. startLoopAgentSession() creates a loop-based session over a tools object and immediately starts it with the initial prompt. startSOPLangAgentSession() creates an SOP-based session over a skills description object and likewise starts it immediately, with optional planOnly behavior.
+Both entry points accept an abort signal and propagate it into the active session runtime.
 The detailed behavior of those session types is documented on Agentic Sessions, but their common entry point is LLMAgent.

 const loopSession = await llmAgent.startLoopAgentSession(tools, 'Start the workflow');